-This course introduces the principles of chemical process monitoring for continuous processing of film and paper, densitometry and sensitometry, and EPA and OSHA standards.
+1 This course introduces the principles of chemical process monitoring for continuous processing of film and paper, densitometry and sensitometry, and EPA and OSHA standards.
 Emphasis is placed on process monitoring, why and how a process is performed, what equipment and materials are needed, and EPA and OSHA standards.
-Upon completion, students should be able to analyze process monitoring data using densitometry, sensitometry, and related equipment and demonstrate knowledge of EPA and OSHA standards.
+Upon com pletion, students should be able to analyze process monitoring data using densitometry, sensitometry, and related equipment and demonstrate knowledge of EPA and OSHA standards.
+Prerequisite: Successful completion of all required first-year PHO courses.

-■ PHI - Philosophy
+PHI - Philosophy